Library Terms Translated

 The organizing principle of the World Wide Web that joins related concepts together through links within and between documents.

-Interactive Media Center.
+Imagine, Make, Create Center.
 Located in the basement of the University Library, the IMC supports the creation of multimedia projects and the digital design of presentations, publications, and websites.

 - An alphabetical list of topics and their page numbers found in the back of a book.